thommiano/viz_exercises/README.md

 # Visualization Workshop
-Held for the 2016 UVA Data Visualization class in the School of Architecture
+Held for the 2016 UVA Data Science Institute data visualization class in the School of Architecture

 # Summary: